All Episodes

 They're fleeing Cuba.

-They have been for a long time trying to, now at 4,000 a week trying to get out of the UK.
+Now it's $4,000 a week trying to get out of the UK.

-All right, now to the bridge collab.
+All right, now to the bridge collapse.

 The bridge collapse suggests the columnist is insult added to injury for mostly Muslim Somali immigrants already angered by America's foreign policy.